davelikesbikes/community-starter-kit/README.md

 ## What it does

-This will help me get fimiliar as I attempt to work on different projects and ideas.
+This will help me get familiar as I attempt to work on different projects and ideas.

 ## Getting started